beloo2010/learninbit/_posts/2020-01-01-python-intro.md

 Python is an interpreted programming language.
 According to [pypl][pypl], Python is one of the most popular languages out there.
 This will introduce you to the basic.
 To run a python code, you need to install a python interpreter.
 It comes by default on most linux machine.
 Just open a terminal, type python and enter.
 For this, we will be using Google [colab][colab].
 I have shared a [sample code][sample-code]. feel free to make a copy and follow along.

-## Hello World
+#### Hello World
-To print hello world. do this
+To print hello world. do this:
 ```python
 print('Hello World')
 ```

 ## Comments
-Comments are used to desribe a fucction or leave halpful information To add a comment. do this
+Comments are used to desribe a fucction or leave halpful information See sample comments below:

 ```python
 # This is a single line comnent